filippobaroni/undo-the-spire/README.md

 The easiest way to install **Undo the Spire** is via Steam Workshop.

-1. Open the [Undo the Spire Steam Workshop page].
+1. Open the [Undo the Spire Steam Workshop page][steam-undo-the-spire].
 2. Click "Subscribe".
-3. If prompted "Additional Required Items", click "Subscribe to all"; this will install other mods that **Undo the Spire** requires to function, namely [ModTheSpire][modthespire], [BaseMod][basemod], [StsLib][stslib], and [Save State Mod][savestatemod].
+3. If prompted "Additional Required Items", click "Subscribe to all"; this will install other mods that **Undo the Spire ** requires to function, namely [ModTheSpire][modthespire], [BaseMod][basemod], [StSLib][stslib], and [Save State Mod][savestatemod].
 4. Run *Slay the Spire* from Steam, and select "Play With Mods" when prompted.
-If you don't see this prompt after you launch the game, open *Slay the Spire*'s settings, and under *General → Launch options → Selected Launch Option* pick "Play With Mods" (or "Ask when starting game" if you want to decide on a per-launch basis).
+   If you don't see this prompt after you launch the game, open *Slay the Spire*'s Steam settings, and under *General → Launch options → Selected Launch Option* pick "Play With Mods" (or "Ask when starting game" if you want to decide on a per-launch basis).
 5. You should now see a window with a list of mods.
-Select BaseMod, StSLib, STS Save State Mod, and Undo the Spire, together with any other mods you want to use.
+   Select BaseMod, StSLib, Save State Mod, and Undo the Spire, together with any other mods you want to use.
 6. Click "Play".

 If everything is set up correctly, you should now be able to play *Slay the Spire* with **Undo the Spire**.